 Long-Term Goals

 Address significant risks to public health: DFA will coordinate with DDW and LPAs to ensure that the Fund and all available drinking water funding sources are targeted to expeditiously address the most significant public health and compliance issues.
 DFA will coordinate with DDW, the Regional Water Boards, local county public health departments, and DWQ to identify and address state smalls and domestic wells at high risk of having contaminated source water not meeting primary MCLs.
+As public health risks are addressed in communities, State Water Board staff will work with local agencies and community partners to increase consumer confidence in and reliance on tap water as a safe drinking water source.

 Reduce the number of unsustainable, small water systems: DDW will use its authorities to promote voluntary and mandatory managerial and physical consolidation to reduce the number of small water systems.
 DFA will use available funding sources to assist water systems and DDW in accelerating the consolidation process by supporting infrastructure improvements; the appointment of administrators; and interim O&M support to offset any increase O&M costs incurred by the receiving system.
 Where applicable, state smalls and domestic well owners will be considered in any consolidation or regionalization evaluation.